rlondner/mongodb-stitch-imp-workshop/README.md

 Now we need to connect the client code with the Stitch application so that the dashboard can query and display your data.

-Next, open dashboard.js file in TempDashboard:
+Next, open dashboard.js file in the root folder:

 **Dashboard.js**